 documentary filmmaker, director of Sweet Crude, a film about the Niger Delta.
 Sandy is also a professor in the Film and Video Communications Department at Central Community College in Seattle, Washington.
 She just returned from Nigeria.

 Sandy Cioffi, the director of the film "Sweet Crude," joins us in New York just hours after she returned from Nigeria.
 She talks about how the popular resistance movement in the Niger Delta continues to fight multinational oil companies for control of the country’s natural wealth. [includes rush transcript]

 Last week, two car bombs exploded outside an oil company compound.
-On Saturday a car bomb exploded outside the state governor’s office in Port Harcourt.
-The Movement for the Emancipation of the Niger Delta or MEND claimed responsibility for the bombing.
-In an email to the press, the group stated that governors in the Niger delta and other political figures "have acted against the interest of the people of the Niger delta, sabotaging all efforts at resource control for selfish reasons."
+On Saturday, a car bomb exploded outside the state governor’s office in Port Harcourt.
+The Movement for the Emancipation of the Niger Delta, or MEND, claimed responsibility for the bombing.
+In an email to the press, the group stated governors in the Niger Delta and other political figures, quote, "have acted against the interest of the people of the Niger Delta, sabotaging all efforts at resource control for selfish reasons."

 NIGER DELTA RESIDENT 1: The effect of the oil pollution on the water, too.
 You be seeing it floating on the river, OK?
 So people cannot drink this water, and because of the floating effect of this oil that is on the surface, it kills the marine life and the aquatic life.
 And so, you see that people cannot even fish.
 People cannot do anything.
 Their livelihood is being destroyed.

 NIGER DELTA RESIDENT 2: When you lose everything, you lose the environment, you lose everything.
 You lose your land.
 You lose the facility.
 You lose the health of the land.
 What do you have left?

 Telling people the way forward, and the way forward is peace and prosperity and partnership.